diablodale/dp.docs/docs/_includes/plugin-setup-basic.md

    registration name is usually _not your email address_.
 5. Click the register button and use the dialog box that appears to select your {{ page.title }} registration key (.dpreg file)
-6. You should see a successful registration in the Max console window.
-If not, look at the Max console for any warnings or errors.
+6. You should see a successful registration.
+If not, please look at the Max console for any warnings or errors.